Membership & Leave Operations

 leave_namespace — cascading, heaviest

 A namespace is the root group.
-Leaving it cascades through every descendant where the leaver has a direct row, rotating each scope's group key independently.
-Plus the namespace's own root key.
-This is the only operation in the proposal that fans out across multiple scopes.
+Leaving it is a single MemberLeft at the namespace root whose apply cascades through every descendant group where the leaver has a direct row.
+This is the only leave operation that fans out across multiple scopes.
+As with leave_group, the self-leave op does not rotate keys (same publisher-holds-the-key constraint); row removal + deny-listing only.

 Preconditions

-• Signer has a direct row at the namespace root.
+• Signer has a direct row at the namespace root (MemberNotDirect otherwise).

 • Removing the signer doesn't leave any scope (namespace or descendant) admin-less.
-If it would → LastAdmin { group: G } reports the offending scope, forcing a successor promotion before retry.
+If it would → LastAdmin reports the offending scope, forcing a successor promotion before retry.
+All these checks run upfront, before any mutation.

 Flow